What Is The California Motorcyclist Safety Program?

 Lane Splitting Safety Tips

-Disclaimer: Lane splitting is potentially dangerous, and extreme caution should be used.
+Disclaimer: Lane splitting is a potentially hazardous practice, and extreme caution should be exercised.
 Inexperienced motorcycle riders should not participate in lane splitting.
-To assist riders in lane splitting, these general safety tips should be adhered to.
-Keep in mind; they are not guaranteed to protect against death or serious injury.
-Each rider is ultimately liable for their own decisions and actions.
+To assist riders in lane splitting, the following general safety tips should be followed.
+Keep in mind, they are not guaranteed to protect against death or serious injury.
+Each rider should carefully consider their circumstances and make informed decisions about lane splitting.

-• Contemplate the entire environment when you are lane splitting (such as the width of lanes, the size of surrounding vehicles, in addition to the current road, weather, and lighting conditions).
+• Take into account the entire environment when you are lane splitting (such as the width of lanes and the size of surrounding vehicles, in addition to the current road, weather, and lighting conditions).

 • The risk of injury or death increases at higher speed differentials.